outofmbufs/arduino-datamon/README.md

 The ring buffer can be accessed via a browser or via a JSON/HTTP interface.

+## New Aug 23 2015
+Fixed the PROGMEM stuff so it will compile and work once again with the newer build tools.
+Sorry about that!

 ## Features
 * Sampling criteria are programmable.
 Input pins, recording thresholds, time parameters, "analog" vs "digital" mode.
 * Optimized RAM Usage.
 Can store 248 samples (992 bytes) on the standard/small 2K RAM arduino.